Oregon Ducks football: Oregon State

 The Ducks had an 8-game win streak in the series to tie for the longest streak in the history of the rivalry until losing in 2016.

 Since the collapse of the Pac-12, Oregon and Oregon State no longer share a conference.
 This has led to Washington replacing Oregon State as Oregon's traditional end-of-year opponent.
 Oregon athletic director Rob Mullens has indicated that the Ducks are open to Oregon State remaining an annual opponent, but that existing scheduling obligations may make it difficult to come to a long term arrangement in time for upcoming seasons.
-As of August 2025, no matchup has been scheduled between the two teams beyond the upcoming 2025 season.
+As of August 2025, no matchup has been scheduled between the two teams beyond the 2025 season.